Hi! It’s konkaz (@konkazuk) here.

 “I’m not too bad.”

-How you take the thing from here will determine how the relationship between you and the other person blossoms in the future!
+How you are going to reply to this will determine how the relationship between you and the other person blossoms in the future!

-If you keep sticking to the same old textbook way like…
+If you keep sticking to the same old textbook’s robotic way like…

 “I’m fine thank you, and you?”